Audit Guide For Audit Committees of Small Nonprofit Organizations

 This would be an example of a complete lack of internal control.
 To correct this, each one of these functions really should be performed by a different volunteer.

-Common sense must be applied in considering internal controls as well as the other areas being reviewed by the audit team.
+Common sense must be applied in considering internal controls as well as the other areas being reviewed by the audit committee.

 If Goodworks, Inc., received all of its funds from one source, internal control of receipts would be a simple matter.
 A review of receipts would involve verification with the sole source of these funds.
 If the only expenses were rent and the social worker's salary, internal control and a review of these items would not present any difficulty.
 But if funds were received from hundreds of donors, then internal control of receipts becomes critical.
 Whatever the situation, internal control must be examined and improved if found lacking.